MorrisB--/MasterHash/README.md

 2. Fork and clone the repo.
 3. Create a new branch with a descriptive name of your change/fix.
 4. Make and commit your changes with descriptive comments.
-5. Push your changes to github.
+5. Push your changes to GitHub.
 6. Start a pull request.
-7. Ask for a review in comments section.
+7. Ask for a review in the comments section.

 Pull requests from first-timers and seasoned veteran programmers are very much welcome.